pwyoung/docker-dev-tooling/README.md

 - Terraform
 - Terragrunt
 - OpenSSH Server
+- Mitmproxy

 # Directories

-- ./docker-images/python-dev
-  This creates a docker image based on Ubuntu, configured for Python3 development.
-  This is the basis for the dev-tools image

-- ./docker-images/dev-tools
+- ./bin
-  This creates a docker image which can be used to run the additional tools beyond Python
+  Contains commands that can be used to run the container.
+  See ./bin/README.adoc or the individual scripts for details.

 - ./tools/mfa-with-aws-cli
   This contains code to produce temporary (self-expiring) credentials based on the